-To be commercially aware in 2021, you have to know how coronavirus has affected the work done by lawyers.
+To be commercially aware in 2022, you have to know how coronavirus has affected the work done by lawyers.

-Joel Poultney, September 2020
+Joel Poultney, October 2021

-Here’s an overview of some of the issues affecting key areas of legal practice in 2020 and beyond.
+Here’s an overview of some of the issues affecting key areas of legal practice in 2021 and beyond.
 Firms want training contract applicants to understand the world they’re stepping into, and any of these topics may come up in an interview conversation.

-As the world locked down and 2020 became synonymous with cancellations, the insurance industry was left scrambling.
-Travel insurance has been fraught with trouble as countries oscillate on and off the UK’s quarantine list, with insurers and consumers finding claims increasingly difficult to reconcile.
-Excess deaths rose: data from the Association of British Insurers shows that 7,000 life insurance claims were made between the start of March and end of May, with £90 million being paid to families of people dying from Covid-19.
-Following a High Court judgment in September, around 370,000 small companies will receive insurance payouts, having been forced to close during the pandemic.
-Insurance companies had previously declined to pay claims, but companies then became eligible for close to a total of £1.2 billion in payouts.
+As the world locked down and life became synonymous with cancellations, the insurance industry was left scrambling.
+Travel insurance was fraught with trouble as countries oscillate on and off the UK’s quarantine list, with insurers and consumers finding claims increasingly difficult to reconcile.
+Data from the Association of British Insurers shows that 7,000 life insurance claims were made between the start of March and end of May 2020, with £90 million being paid to families of people dying from Covid-19.

-In June 2020, the UK government passed the Corporate Insolvency and Governance Act.
-Considered to be one of the most far-reaching and fundamental changes in UK insolvency law for generations, the Act has introduced a number of measures allowing companies in financial turmoil much-needed flexibility.
-Across the reforms, the Act has introduced a new moratorium allowing companies further options when faced with financial difficulty; a new restructuring plan, akin to a scheme of arrangements; amendments to certain statutory demands; changes to wrongful trading; and new provisions protecting the supply of certain goods and services.
-The government has also introduced new restructuring regimes in the education sector to support higher education providers at risk of insolvency.
+Covid-19 has created a boom in this area, with senior partners across the country telling us that they’ve never been busier.
+In June 2020, the UK government introduced the Corporate Insolvency and Governance Act (CIGA).The act, considered to be the most far-reaching and fundamental shift in UK insolvency law in generations, has introduced new measures to assist companies in financial turmoil due to the pandemic.
+One such measure gives businesses more space and time to restructure by placing a stay on creditors' rights.
+Further measures include a new restructuring plan akin to a scheme of arrangement; amendments to certain statutory demands and temporarily outlawing ‘winding-up’ petitions levelled against companies unable to pay debts because of Covid; changes to wrongful trading; and new provisions protecting the supply of certain goods and services.
+Some of the measures introduced in the CIGA were extended to the end of September 2021.
+However, as the country returns to ‘normal,’ expect measures that protect businesses in difficulty to end, with a corresponding uptick in insolvencies.
 Click here for a more in-depth review of the Act from Allen & Overy partner Jennifer Marshall.
 R&I is a growth headcount area across UK and US law firms this year.